EPS Department Shared Instrument and Sample Preparation Room

 Features: In addition to the scanning electron microscope (SEM) function equipped with a field emission electron gun, focused ion beam processing (FIB) with a Ga ion gun and manipulator work with a probe are available.
 This instrument has a large sample chamber and can insert a sample several centimeters in height.
 The following detectors are placed around the sample chamber to obtain various information from the sample: (1) secondary electron detector (ET detector) (2) concentric backscatter (CBS) detector (3) energy dispersive X-ray (EDS) detector.

-Related classes: instrumental analysis practice, earth and planetary environmental science and practice
+Related Courses: instrumental analysis practice, earth and planetary environmental science and practice

 Laser Ablation-Plasma Ion Source Mass Spectrometer (LA-ICPMS)